Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 -

-and weld a 1/4" x 3/4" x 1-3/4" piece of mild steel (brace) in the bend section.
+Now weld a piece of 1/4" flat x 3/4" wide x 1-3/4" length mild steel under

-couple of thin-wall bronze bushings pressed-in for the top and bottom ends
+couple of thin-wall bronze bushings will need to be pressed-in for the top

-of the hole.
+and bottom ends of the hole.
 And remember - grease fittings provide

-preventive maintenance when they're used regularly.
-Because
+preventive maintenance when used regularly.
+Because grease

-grease cost less than any major repair of equipment.
+cost less than any major repair of equipment.

 Models 86, 108, 109, 128, 129, 149, 169, 582, 582 Special, 680, 682, 782,